DTJF/libpruio/src/doc/_2_preparation.md

 \note In order to build the examples you have to build and install the
       library binary first, see section \ref sSecBuildBin.

+\note The `make examples` script only creates files inside the source
+      tree -> to uninstall just remove them.

 ### LKM ### {#sSecLkmBuild}